hugh-braico/slowtrainroll.in/docs/contributing-vods.md

 ![Basic info filled in](./diagrams/2_basicinfo.png)

-If your VOD contains *multiple sets*, copy this row a bunch of times, and then optionally adjust the column widths a bit to make the rest easier to edit.
+If the VOD contains *multiple sets*, copy this row a bunch of times, and then optionally adjust the column widths a bit to make the rest easier to edit.

 ![Copied and resized rows](./diagrams/3_copiedlines.png)

 Now we can start adding sets!
-Navigate to the roundstart of the first game of the first set in your VOD, right click the video, and copy the timestamped URL like so:
+Navigate to the roundstart of the first game of the first set in the VOD, right click the video, and copy the timestamped URL like so:

 ![Copying a YouTube link](./diagrams/4_youtubecopy.png)